d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 An ndarray represents (possibly multi-dimensional) arrays of numerical values.
 An ndarray with one axis corresponds (in math-speak) to *vectors*.
 An ndarray with two axes corresponds to *matrices*.
 For arrays with more than two axes, mathematicians do not have special names---they simply call them *tensors*.

 The simplest object we can create is a vector.
-To start, we can use `arange` to create a row vector with 12 consecutive integers.
+To start, we can use `arange` to create a row vector `x` with 12 consecutive integers.
+Here `x` is a one-dimensional ndarray that stores in main memory for CPU computing by default.

 ```{.python .input  n=2}
 x = np.arange(12)
 x
 ```

-When we print `x`, we can observe the property `<ndarray 12 @cpu(0)>` listed, which indicates that `x` is a one-dimensional ndarray of length 12 and that it resides in CPU main memory.
-The 0 in `@cpu(0)` has no special meaning and does not represent a specific core.

 We can get the ndarray shape through the `shape` property.